pilight/pilight/docs/source/protocols/433.92/switch/quigg_7000.rst

 .. rubric:: Comment

+Subsequently the switch unit #1 with system code id #2816 is turned off.

-Extracting the system code id from an existing Globaltronics GT-7000 remote control device either requires a special version of the BPF, or you need to bypass the BPF.
+Extracting the system code ID from an existing Globaltronics GT-7000 remote control device either requires a special version of the BPF, or you need to bypass the BPF.

 After insertion of batteries the GT-7000 defaults to system code id #2816.
-Pressing the button "Neuer Code" located in the battery compartment, will trigger the generation of a new system code id.
-These are generated in sequential order, for the current quigg_switch protocol driver the id's are:
+Pressing the button "Neuer Code" located in the battery compartment will trigger the generation of a new system code id.
+These are generated in sequential order, for the current quigg_switch protocol driver the IDs are:

 .. code-block:: console

    2816, 1792, 3840, 128, 2176, 1152, 3200, 640, 2688, 1664, 3712, 384, 2432, 1408, 3456, 896, 2944, 1920, 3968, ....

-To let the device learn a new value, press the learning mode button on the switch and send the appropriate CLI command with pilight-send (configure a switch to be unit #2 and system code id #29):
+To let the device learn a new value, press the learning mode button on the switch and send the appropriate CLI command with pilight-send (to configure a switch to be unit #2 and system code id #29 use):

 .. code-block:: console

    pilight-send -p quigg_gt7000 -i 29 -u 2 -l -t

 The device learns that it has now system code id #29 and that it is unit #2 and enters ON mode (e.q. the switch is turned on).
-If the switch is not connected to power for an extended period of time, it will loose its configuration and reset to the default id #2816 unit #0.
+If the switch is not connected to power for an extended period of time, it will lose its configuration and reset to the default id #2816 unit #0.
 QUIGG_GT7000 compatible switches with integrated dimmer require that you configure the quigg_screen protocol in addition to the quigg_gt7000 protocol.
-On the webgui you will get a separate button to dimm the device up and down.
+In the webgui you will get a separate button to dim the device up and down.

-Subsequently the switch unit #1 with system code id #2816 is turned off.